 Males who wield violence against outgroups and to dominate other males in the in-group improve their chances of transmitting their genes to the next generation.
 Females, says this evolutionary narrative, will instinctively seek the protection of the most violent males.
 Romance ensues, but overly successful baby-making means population growth—which, in turn, makes resources more scarce, triggering competition and conflict between groups.

 “War and violence, then, are indelibly linked to sex and reproduction,” write Potts and Hayden.
 This leads them to conclude that female sexual empowerment and reproductive freedom (as opposed to the competition induced by the male libido) is the key to reducing the threat of war.
 According to this analysis, violence for males is easy and frequent, and must be subdued by the power of peaceable, empathic females.
-This is the harrowing moral universe of Thomas Hobbes, the 17th century philosopher who proclaimed that “every man is enemy to every man.”
+This is a variation of the harrowing moral universe of Thomas Hobbes, the 17th century philosopher who proclaimed that “every man is enemy to every man.”

 It’s a familiar argument—overly familiar, in fact, but given a progressive twist by the book’s emphasis on family planning.
 Potts is a heroic figure, having traveled through some of the world’s most war-torn regions treating rape victims and fighting to increase access to birth control, and Sex and War does not lack for citations of scientific research or historical background.
 Unfortunately, however, Potts and Hayden simply ignore a great deal of new research that does not fit within their Hobbesian, gender-essentialist worldview.